-A meticulous matching program ensures that each visually impaired person is paired with the guide or service dog that best suits that person’s mobility, personality, lifestyle, and physical needs.
+The hallmark of our programs are the small classes and the individualized instruction each student receives.
+A meticulous matching program ensures that each person is paired with the assistance dog that best suits that person’s mobility, personality, lifestyle, and physical needs.

-Consumers attend our 10-day in-residence training program at our Smithtown, NY campus.
+Once accepted into the program, veterans receiving hearing dogs attend our ten-day in-residence training program at our Smithtown, NY, campus.

-Once you have gone through training with the Foundation’s VetDogs program, you are eligible for a lifetime of aftercare.
-Should you require follow-up training, our staff will arrange to work with you on any questions or concerns you might have in a prompt and professional manner, which may include a home site visit.
+After veterans train with a guide, service, or hearing dog from America’s VetDogs, they are eligible for a lifetime of aftercare.
+Should they require follow-up training, our staff will arrange to work with them on any questions or concerns they might have in a prompt and professional manner, which may include a visit to their home.

-To make the students’ stay as comfortable as possible, the Student Resident Hall was renovated and expanded in 2002 and has single rooms with private baths and individual climate control; all rooms have private telephone lines and computer ports.
-The Student Union features a spacious dining room, snack area/lounge, smoker’s room, living room, recreation room, exercise room, computer lab (with adaptive technology for student use), and an outdoor patio.
+To make the students’ stay as comfortable as possible, the on-campus Student Resident Hall offers single rooms with private baths and individual climate control; all rooms have private telephone lines and an Ethernet connection; there is also free Wi-Fi.
+The Student Union features a spacious dining room, comfortable lobby, snack room, smokers’ room, recreation room with new entertainment center, exercise and grooming room, computer lab (with adaptive technology for student use), and an outdoor patio.